lablup/beps/drafts/BEP-1006-service-deployment-strategy.md

 - Each `Routing` gains a new field: `version`.
 - The system can track which version is currently in production (and previous stable ones), making rollbacks simpler.

-### Detailed Flow for Rolling Updates
+### Detailed Flow for Deployment Strategies

+Below is a unified architectural approach that supports both rolling updates and blue-green deployments.
+While the steps share a common foundation, they differ mainly in how traffic is shifted between the old and new versions.

+#### Common Process Overview
+1. User triggers or submits a promotion (API/UI/CLI) to deploy a new version of the Model Service.
+2. The system checks resource availability (e.g., replicas × required resources).
+If insufficient, the deployment request is rejected.
+3. New routing objects (pointing to the updated version) are created with an initial traffic ratio.
+4. The system monitors each new instance’s health.
+Once the health checks pass (or other validations are satisfied), traffic is gradually or fully diverted according to the chosen strategy (rolling or blue-green).
+5. If at any point validation fails, the process may pause or roll back to a stable version.
+6. Upon successful completion, the new version handles all (or the majority) of traffic, and the old version is either terminated or retained briefly for rollback.

 #### Rolling Update

-1. User triggers or submits a promotion.
-2. If insufficient resources exist to accommodate additional replicas, the request is rejected.
-3. The system launches a new instance (linked to the updated version).
-4. Once the instance is healthy, routing adjusts to direct a small percentage of traffic to it.
-5. Gradually scale up traffic to the new version.
+1. Set a small initial `traffic_ratio` on the new version.
-6. After all instances are updated and validated, the previous version can be terminated or kept temporarily for rollback.
+2. Wait for each new instance to become 'HEALTHY'.
+3. Gradually increase the `traffic_ratio` for the new version while reducing it for the old one.
+4. Continue until the new version’s `traffic_ratio` reaches 1.0 and all instances are 'HEALTHY'.

 #### Blue-Green Update

-1. User triggers a model service update (API/UI/CLI).
-2. Service transitions to `UPDATING` state.
-3. The system creates the new set of routing objects (“Green”) with `traffic_ratio=0.01.
-4. As soon as all Green routes are `HEALTHY`, further validations (e.g., canary requests, manual checks) can be conducted.
-  - Optionally, the user can press a “Confirm Deploy” button once they verify correct behavior.
+1. Create a new version (Green) with a minimal `traffic_ratio` (e.g., 0.0 or very low).
+2. Once Green is 'HEALTHY', adjust `traffic_ratio` to route traffic fully to Green.
-5. Update the Green routing `traffic_ratio` to 1.0, reduce Blue to 0.0.
+3. Simultaneously reduce the old (Blue) version’s `traffic_ratio` to 0.0.
-6. Optionally keep Blue routing briefly for quick rollback, or remove it and free resources.
-7. Model Service returns to `HEALTHY` state.
+4. When Green remains 'HEALTHY' at 100% `traffic_ratio`, the update is complete.

 ### Rollback Considerations

-- The system should store (or tag) previous versions and their environment variables.
-- Rollback can be triggered automatically upon critical failure or manually if errors are detected.
-- Upon rollback, the system reverts `traffic_ratio` and resources to the last known good deployment.
+- Both rolling and blue-green strategies can revert to a prior stable version if errors arise.
+- Retaining the old version (with its associated environment variables and configuration) until final confirmation ensures a seamless fallback option.

 ### Canary Support (Future Extension)